webgiftdev/gulp-project/README.md

 `cd gulp-project`

 ### Check for node, npm, and npx
-[Follow these quick start tutorial](https://gulpjs.com/docs/en/getting-started/quick-start) from Gulp documentation and verify if you have installed node, npm and npx.
+[Follow these quick start tutorial](https://gulpjs.com/docs/en/getting-started/quick-start) from Gulp official website and verify if you have installed node, npm and npx.

 ### Install the gulp command line utility
 `npm install --global gulp-cli`